Skip to main content

 • Go to ‘Payments’

-• Click on the payment dates for the last 3 months and save each statement as a pdf or capture a series of screen shots if doing from a smartphone (pdf is better if you can)
+• Click on the statement dates for the last 3 months and save each statement as a pdf.

 IMPORTANT:

-We need to have 3 months complete statements even if all payments are the same.
+We need to have the latest 3 months complete statements even if all payments are the same.
 An example of what we need is shown below:

-If your household does not claim benefits but has an income below £30000 (after tax, national insurance and pension) we will ask you to upload:
+If your household does not claim benefits but has an income below £30000 (after tax, national insurance and pension) we will ask you to upload the following documents for all adults in the household:

 • Latest P60